Skip to main content

 The persona model depends on structured clinical input.
 Incomplete data produces a distorted persona, and the system returns confidently wrong results.
 That failure mode is worse than generic RAG because the patient trusts personalized output.

-We have not solved this.
+This remains an open challenge.
 A production deployment needs a persona validation layer and systematic evaluation across comorbidity complexity tiers.

 Questions this work raises